Digitalisation and age – the use of digital services by people aged 65+

 Whether in the form of ticket machines, self-service check-in machines at airports, or online banking and shopping: digital services are becoming more and more widespread.
 Face-to-face contact decreases as the number of self-service technologies (SSTs) increases.

 Digitalisation can lead to age-related social inequalities, as it might disadvantage people who do not use digital services (either because they can’t or don’t want to).
-To ensure that elderly people are not excluded from our society, it is important to assess the use of digital services by people aged 65+.
+To ensure that older adults are not excluded from our society, it is important to assess the use of digital services by people aged 65+.

-IKOA conducts research on how elderly people perceive self-service technologies and their attitudes towards them.
+IKOA conducts research on how older adults perceive self-service technologies and their attitudes towards them.
 The experiences of people aged 65+ with digital services are examined by means of a survey (online and paper).

 Sabina Misoch (IKOA-FHS; Lead), Annemarie Schumacher (IKOA-FHS)